-Omicron Delta Kappa-a national organization, headquartered on the Transylvania campus, that recognizes students who have exhibited outstanding leadership and scholarship.
-This group helps coordinate new student orientation.
+Omicron Delta Kappa-a national organization that recognizes students who have exhibited outstanding leadership and scholarship.
+This group helps coordinate signature university events.

 Order of Omega-a national Greek honor society that recognizes fraternity and sorority members for outstanding contributions to the Greek and general campus communities through leadership, service, and scholarship.